 The National Audit of Inpatient Falls (NAIF) has collaborated with partners to produce a new vision assessment tool which enables ward staff to quickly assess a patient’s eyesight in order to help prevent them falling or tripping while in hospital.

-The NAIF audit report 2015 found that less than half of older patients had a vision assessment when they went into hospital.
+Patients with poor vision are twice as likely to fall as those with normal eyesight yet the NAIF audit report 2015 found that less than half of older patients had a vision assessment when they went into hospital.
 This is thought to be due to clinicians struggling to find a workable, standardised approach to basic vision assessment that is achievable in an acute hospital setting.

 Look out!
 Bedside vision check for falls prevention is an innovatively designed guide which aims to support busy clinical staff in assessing visual impairment in older people.
 It uses a mixture of questions and visual aids to help doctors, nurses and therapists check eyesight at the patient’s bedside.
 Results give an indication of the extent of any visual problems, known or unknown, that the patient may have.